marcuscraske/parrot-manager/README.md

 - Raise any suggestions or bugs as issues
 - This project is open to pull requests

-This project uses Java, JavaFX WebView and AngularJS 2; as well as many front-end libraries, managed by npm.
+This project uses Java, JavaFX WebView and AngularJS 2; as well as many front-end libraries, managed by `npm`.
 Each module should have its own `README.md` file for purpose.

 ### main